-I don’t have the traditional investment banking background.
-I’m from the tech world and am a former operator.
-If you are intrigued about how I got here, I invite you to read on and learn more about Sandra Richardson.
+I’m a serial entrepreneur and from the tech world.
+I love the pace of technology and the continuous learning.
+If you are intrigued about how I got to where I am today, I invite you to read on and learn more about Sandra Richardson.

 After receiving my bachelors degree in International Relations, I went to work for several national law firms.
 I worked in human resources – talent acquisition, retention and people management.
 This led me to automation as I implemented enterprise HRIS systems.
 What I learned was the power of software to automate manual processes and also how HRIS systems and enterprise software are the guts of an organization – connected to everything.

 I was hired by one of the top HRIS system implementers to manage their post acquisition HR M&A integration.
 What I learned during this was the after-effect of acquisitions and the importance of integration workstreams and management.
 Of course, the entrepreneurial bug had me hooked.

 I married an amazing and brilliant technology leader and we opened our software company two months after being married.
 With a contract on the Year 2000 Census, we were off and running.
 I was excited to use my talent acquisition and operations skills to start building the infrastructure for our tech company, while we together built the culture and acquired funding.
 After 17 years in business and 5 times on the INC. 500/5000, we knew it was time to move on.
 We went from the first two in our industry to 250 competitors during that time.
 What I learned is that you have to keep your eye on the market evolution and stay ahead.
 Also, it’s really hard to compete with free software.